shadman1010/chatbot-ui/README.md

 4. Push to `main` or trigger the workflow manually (Actions tab → Build Android Preview (APK) → Run workflow).
 5. On success, the job summary will show an APK download URL.

-Optional production build:
-- Add a second job using the `production` profile (see `eas.json`) producing an AAB for Play Store.
-You would run: `eas build --platform android --profile production`.

-Credentials:
-- For the first production build, EAS may prompt to generate or upload a keystore.
-Running a local `eas build --platform android --profile production` once and accepting the prompts will associate credentials with the project so CI builds can proceed.

 ## Getting Started